lolipalooza/DateMachine-SexMachine/README.md

 - Cheat to make all peds dissapear/reappear.

 Long-Term
-- Separate the Save/load from the offsets menu, join actors and cameras into one offset menu
 - Make a very simple functionality in SexTriggerer that change player to male skin and spawns the female character that will follow him everywhere, then initiate the SexMachine when they get close enough.
 - Compatibility with classic mode.